-- 18.2.3.6.1 The appeal panel is empowered: - 18.2.3.6.1.1 to request further information if needed; - 18.2.3.6.1.2 to interview the parties; but if it does so, it must be in the presence of both parties, failing which, it must report to the other party the substance of the submissions or answers given and allow an opportunity to rebut; - 18.2.3.6.1.3 to require the parties to seek to resolve the matter through mediation or seek some other route as to a possible resolution of the dispute; and - 18.2.3.6.1.4 to recommend to the REC that the appeal be upheld; or - 18.2.3.6.1.5 to recommend to the REC that the appeal be dismissed. - 18.2.3.6.2 As previously stated, researchers conducting 'health research' as defined by the SA National Health Act No.61.2003, retain the right to submit an appeal or complaint to the National Health Research Ethics Council if unsatisfied with the outcome of the process complaint thoroughly, resolve the issue and communicate the outcome of the investigation to the complainant.
+18.2.3.6.1 The appeal panel is empowered:

+18.2.3.6.1.1 to request further information if needed;

+18.2.3.6.1.2 to interview the parties; but if it does so, it must be in the presence of both parties, failing which, it must report to the other party the substance of the submissions or answers given and allow an opportunity to rebut;

+18.2.3.6.1.3 to require the parties to seek to resolve the matter through mediation or seek some other route as to a possible resolution of the dispute; and

+18.2.3.6.1.4 to recommend to the HREC that the appeal be upheld; or

+$18.2.3.6.1.5 \quad \text{to recommend to the HREC that the appeal be dismissed}. \\$

+18.2.3.6.2 As previously stated, researchers conducting 'health research' as defined by the SA National Health Act No.61.2003, retain the right to submit an appeal or complaint to the National Health Research Ethics Council if unsatisfied with the outcome of the process

+HREC Standard Operating Procedures (SOP) and Guidelines, Stellenbosch University v4.3 June 2016 approved by Senate Research Ethics Committee

+1 The National Health Research Ethics Council has been given the mandate by the National Health Act No.61.
+1983 (NHA) to investigate and manage complaints related to the review and approval of 'health research' as defined in the NHA, by research ethics committees.